Super-Guesser/ctf/Fword CTF 2020/writeups/fshop/fshop.md

 Items.php showed all of the items that you have chose in buy.php.

 It first get's all of the rows from user_items with your user_id.
-It then gets the serialized object that was made from buy.php and replaces \0\0\0 with * surrounded with null bytes and unserliazes that then print them out.
+It then gets the serialized object that was made from buy.php and replaces \0\0\0 with * surrounded with null bytes and unserialises that then print them out.

 # vulnerability